ZhongjunTian/spring-repository-plus/README.md

 # spring-repository-plus

-A easy way to extend Spring Boot and Hibernate to have high performance, high flexibility and JOOQ functional style code
+A easy way to extend Spring Boot and Hibernate

 Pros: